garethadavies/backbone.crudder/README.md

     email: 'gareth@me.com'

   },
   wait: true, // Do we want to wait for a server response?
+(Default: true)
+  silent: // Do we want to prevent the event from being triggered?
+(Default: false)
   successMessage: 'The user has been saved',
   errorMessage: 'Unable to save the user'